 Social media may be the single greatest resource for independent artists that want to be discovered, but too often the components vital to success go overlooked.
 In the coming weeks we plan on diving into the details of modern music promotion, placing particular emphasis on social media music discovery.
-The ultimate goal of the series is to empower great indie artists with info that every music creator should be aware of, so they can be heard and discovered in these competitive times.
+The ultimate goal of the series is to empower great indie artists, so they can be heard and discovered in these competitive times.

 Audiovisual Gap of Social Media